Iron pillar of Delhi: Scientific analysis

 The pillar was produced by the forge welding of pieces of wrought iron.
 In a report published in the journal Current Science, R. Balasubramaniam of IIT Kanpur explains how the pillar's resistance to corrosion is due to a passive protective film at the iron-rust interface.
 The presence of second-phase particles (slag and unreduced iron oxides) in the microstructure of the iron, that of high amounts of phosphorus in the metal, and the alternate wetting and drying existing under atmospheric conditions are the three main factors in the three-stage formation of that protective passive film.

 Lepidocrocite and goethite are the first amorphous iron oxyhydroxides that appear upon oxidation of iron.
 High corrosion rates are initially observed.
-Then, an essential chemical reaction intervenes slag and unreduced iron oxides (second phase particles) in the iron microstructure alter the polarisation characteristics and enrich the metal–scale interface with phosphorus, thus indirectly promoting passivation of the iron (cessation of rusting activity).
+Then, an essential chemical reaction intervenes.
+Small secondary particles of slag and unreduced iron oxides in the iron microstructure alter the electrochemical behaviour and enrich the metal–scale interface with phosphorus.
+This indirectly promotes passivation of the iron (cessation of rusting activity).

 The second-phase particles act as a cathode, and the metal itself serves as anode, for a mini-galvanic corrosion reaction during environment exposure.
 Part of the initial iron oxyhydroxides is also transformed into magnetite, which somewhat slows down the process of corrosion.
 The ongoing reduction of lepidocrocite and the diffusion of oxygen and complementary corrosion through the cracks and pores in the rust still contribute to the corrosion mechanism from atmospheric conditions.